Rhine-Main S-Bahn: The future

 Other projects under consideration include an extension of the S1 from Rödermark-Ober-Roden to Dieburg, an extension of the S7 from Riedstadt-Goddelau to Biblis, and a branch of the S7 to Groß-Gerau.

 The Frankfurt district of Oberrad has seen a campaign to reactivate its rail station that was mothballed in the 1980s as an S-Bahn station.

-In the mid-90s was also a rapid-transit railway line in planning, which should be led from Frankfurt over Rüsselsheim to Darmstadt.
-The train should come from Darmstadt coming before Bischofsheim in a curve yet to be built (Schindberg curve) to Frankfurt.
-This would have given the Darmstadt the long desired direct connection to the Frankfurt airport.
-Furthermore, such a fast connection between Darmstadt and Rüsselsheim would have been created, which would have brought a significant time savings for the many commuters.
-This project failed at the community Bischofsheim, which refused to build a bend in their district.
-There they pointed out that a change of direction in Bischofsheim station was possible.
+A line planned in the 1990s was to have been led from Frankfurt over Rüsselsheim to Darmstadt.
+The train would have run from Darmstadt, passing through a curve yet to be built (Schindberg curve) before Bischofsheim and proceeding to Frankfurt.
+This would have given Darmstadt a long-desired direct connection to the Frankfurt airport.
+Furthermore, a fast connection between Darmstadt and Rüsselsheim would have been created, which would have saved significant time for many commuters.
+This project failed due to opposition from Bischofsheim's local council, which refused to build a curve in their district.
+They pointed out that a change of direction at Bischofsheim station was possible.

 According to the Darmstadt-Dieburg local transport organization, the realization of this route is dependent on the expansion of the Main-Rhine-Bahn and a compression of the clock on this route.
 However, this should be done in the form of an extended to Frankfurt S-Bahn line S -Bahn RheinNeckar.

 The S5 is planned to be extended via Friedrichsdorf to Usingen, requiring electrification of the Taunusbahn line.
 The green light for the project was given in May 2015, with a scheduled completion date of the end of 2019.
 A further extension to Grävenwiesbach (Hochtaunuskreis) and Brandoberndorf has been requested by local politicians in Hochtaunuskreis, but no action is expected until 2027 as RMV funds are already committed to the purchase of rolling stock.